acadadev/rosrider_doc/06_FIRMWARE/README.md

 The ROSRider should now enter bootloader mode.
 This is indicated by the green LED lighting up constantly.

-Issue the following command on your console:
+Run this command to view system logs in real-time.

 ```console
 sudo tail -f /var/log/syslog
 ```

-You should see an output similar to:
+You should see a message indicating successful entry into bootloader mode, which typically reads:

 <div style="display: flex; justify-content: space-around; margin: 25px 0;">
    <img src="../images/bootloader_mode.png" alt="Bootloader mode output" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);">